azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 #### Installing the Ingest2LAW App on a Linux VM

-You now entered the moment you can install the *App* locally ('/usr/local/bin`) on a Linux VM, ensure dependencies are set and include it in our *runtime environment* (privilege escalation required!).
+You now enter the moment you can install the *App* locally ('/usr/local/bin`) on a Linux VM.
+Ensure that the correct dependencies are set and include it in our *runtime environment* (privilege escalation required!).

 Also here you can start by cloning the actual repository and run the `install.sh` script.
 Ensure you have both the *Python 3.x* and *Pip* packages installed.